-WORKNC-610 OSHA 10 Certification Preparation
+WORKNC-1 OSHA 10 Certification Preparation 14 hours lecture; 14 hours total

 This industrial and construction safety course is intended to provide entry level workers a general awareness in recognizing and preventing hazards on a job site.
 Occupational Safety Health Association (OSHA) recommends Safety Certification Training Program courses as an orientation to occupational safety and health for workers covered by OSHA standards, on the specific hazards of the job.
 Upon successful completion of the course, participants will receive a 10-hour Construction Safety Certification completion card.
+Not transferable

-WORKNC-612 Introduction to Vegetation Management for Fire Prevention
+WORKNC-2 Introduction to Vegetation Management for Fire Prevention 0 Units